jymcheong/Virtual-Internship/README.md

 Some jobs are expecting some form of experience.
 Having a [Github account to show your contributions is helpful](https://www.reddit.com/r/datascience/comments/7fyir1/do_employers_look_at_github_projects/):

-> You don't gain work-experience from reading textbooks, you should be solving something relevant.
+> You don't gain work-experience from reading textbooks or online guides, you should be solving something relevant.

-Networking during Internship may be useful for specific companies, but your competency as an engineer that you can show-case in a borderless world could bring bigger opportunities beyond what you can find in your country.
+Networking with professionals during Internship may be useful for some companies, but showing your competency as reusable contribution could bring you bigger opportunities in a borderless world.

 ## Some Stuff from my previous Interns